serenorg/x402-mcp-server/README.md

 ```

 Set the same environment variables you defined in the [Configuration](#configuration) section before launching Claude Code.
 Use `claude mcp list` or the `/mcp` command in chat to confirm the `x402` server is registered.

+Because this command uses `npx`, Claude Code will always run the latest published package unless you pin a version (e.g., `npx @serendb/x402-mcp-server@1.2.3`).

 ### Cursor